Apollo013/Dotnet_DesignPatterns_BehaviouralPatterns/README.md

 ### Iterator Pattern

-Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation
+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation

 ---
 ###More Resources